RainCandyTech/FPArchiveIndex/README.md

 Before September 2020, the version number of China Edition is synchronized with the international version.</br>
 Starting in September 2020, the version number is raised to 33.</br>
 In the end of 2020, Microsoft is preparing to push a Windows Update to remove Adobe Flash Player ActiveX that integrated on Windows 8.x and Windows 10.</br>
-To let Chinese Flash Player users to play content on an ActiveX-based browser on Windows 8.x & 10, They released version 33.0.0.432 in December 2020 with a Windows 8.x & 10 ActiveX special edition.</br>
+To let Chinese Flash Player users to play contents on an ActiveX-based browser on Windows 8.x & 10, They released version 33.0.0.432 in December 2020 with a Windows 8.x & 10 ActiveX special edition.</br>
 In January 2021, the version number is raised to 34.</br></br>
 And the Windows version contains "Flash Helper Service".</br>
 The service will "make sure that the latest version of the Flash Player is installed" and "send anonymous usage data" to Zhongcheng to "help improve Flash Player".</br>
 But according to user's feedback, this service will push ads to the computer.</br>
 And even worse, according to the early version of Flash Helper Service Software License Agreement, this service will collect privacy data such as visited websites and ZhongCheng can share these datas to 3rd parties without any liability.</br>
-If users try to disable or remove this service, Flash Player will refuse to play any content with an error message "A required system component is not running properly" and ask users to reinstall.</br>
+If users try to disable or remove this service, Flash Player will refuse to play any contents with an error message "A required system component is not running properly" and ask users to reinstall.</br>
 This makes users angry and dissatisfy and many users appeal to uninstall Flash Player and boycutt ZhongCheng Network.</br>
+In addition, when the service detects an enterprise environment (an Active Directory environment), Flash Player will refuse to play contents too, so business users have to purchase their Enterprise Service.</br>
 ### Available Archives (Windows Normal Installer)
 |Date|Version|ActiveX|PPAPI|NPAPI|ActiveX (Debug)|PPAPI (Debug)|NPAPI (Debug)|Projector|Projector (Debug)|SWC Lib|
 |:---|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|